All Dr Pepper Flavors: The Complete US Lineup (2026)

 If you want the short answer, the current US Dr Pepper lineup runs to roughly 18 core varieties: the Original, its Diet and Zero Sugar versions, the long-running Cherry family, the Cream Soda pair, Cherry Vanilla, Strawberries and Cream, the newer Blackberry and Creamy Coconut lines, a Made with Real Sugar option, and two caffeine-free versions.
 Most of the modern flavors now ship in both a regular and a zero sugar can, which is why the list has grown so much in the last few years.
-I have been drinking this stuff since I was a kid, so below I lay out every flavor I can currently find on US shelves, what each one tastes like, and where to grab it.
+Below is every flavor currently found on US shelves, what each one tastes like, and where to grab it.

 Every Dr Pepper flavor in the current lineup